Why are we doing this?

 3. Contact Lens Rules (CLR)

-The Contact Lens Rules stack cannot be updated in place.
+The CLR stack must be uninstalled and reinstalled - not updated in place.

 Use this template URL when installing your Contact Lens Rules stack: